ZhuorenLi/Zhuorenli.github.io/_researches/reinforcement-learning-for-smooth-motion-lanning.md

 ---
 layout: page
 title: "Control Granularity Research of RL-based Motion Planning"
-description: "DRL using parameterized action with sufficient control granularity, for flexible and smooth driving in complex environment.
+description: "using skill primitive and parameterized action with sufficient control granularity for flexible and smooth driving.
 (From Dec 2023 to now)"
 img: assets/img/researches/CGRL/featured.png
 importance: 2
 category: work